How To Build The Ultimate Pedalboard

 Synopsis: If you’re a guitarist that’s been living under some sort of musical rock for the past couple of decades, you might not be privy to all the amazing things a solid pedalboard can do for your playing.
 Here is a guide for setting up the ultimate pedalboard.

-Put The Pedal To The Medal: How To Build The Ultimate Pedalboard
+Put The Pedal To The Metal: How To Build The Ultimate Pedalboard

 If you’re a guitarist that’s been living under some sort of musical rock for the past couple of decades, you might not be privy to all the amazing things a solid pedalboard can do for your playing.
 From helping you to stay in tune during performances to bestowing an array of incredible additional sounds and textures to your sonic toolbox, the pedalboard is a massively powerful asset that can benefit every guitarist.